 Miranda FvT [1968 - 1969]

 There's a shortage of good Internet information describing early Miranda cameras, so it's a pleasure to have acquired and be able to write about the Fv/FvT.
+I've always considered

-T finder, which was introduced in 1967 as an accessory for the Miranda G, and incorporates an uncoupled TTL CdS meter built into a prism housing.
+T finder, introduced in 1967 as an accessory for the Miranda G, incorporates an uncoupled TTL CdS meter built into a prism housing.
 So ... the 1967 Miranda GT is the same camera body as the 1965 G, but for the addition of the slot-in T finder, and the 1968 Miranda FvT is the same camera body as the 1967 Fv, but for the addition of the T finder.

 The T metering prism offers the advantage of measuring light levels through the camera lens, but it requires the user to look away in order to establish what level of illumination the meter has registered.
 In other words, it provides TTL light measurement without viewfinder exposure information.
 It therefore works like any other hand-held device, except for the need to dial-in the maximum aperture of the lens mounted to the camera (as with TTL metering Topcons and pre-AI Nikons).
 Essentially, the level of illumination observed though - say an f/4 maximum aperture lens - is going to be half that of an f/2.8 aperture, and so the meter needs to be